dd32/td-gh-ex/readme.txt

 	ii) Jobile image description widget for dispay image and description in sidebar or footer.

 6. Theme Options :
-	You can manage here site logo,favicon and footer copyright text and in front page you can manage title and google map address.
+	You can manage here site logo,favicon and footer copyright text.

+7. Google Maps:

+	You can manage google map address by following.
+	i)  Maps -> My first map [edit] -> Markers ->  Address/GPS:(Enter the address)  ->  Add Marker
+	ii) Your Markers -> It will display below "Your Markers" iii) Added Google map will be visible to your main blog page.

 ---------------------------------------------------------
 License and Copyrights for Resources used in this theme